DiogoRibeiro7/DiogoRibeiro7.github.io/_posts/2020-04-27-prediction_errors_bias_variance_model.md

   twitter_image: /assets/images/data_science_6.jpg
 keywords:
 - Python
-- python
 seo_description: An in-depth look at prediction error, bias-variance tradeoff, and model evaluation techniques like cross-validation and bootstrap methods, with insights into the .632 estimator.
 seo_title: 'Understanding Prediction Error: Bias, Variance, and Evaluation Techniques'
 seo_type: article
 summary: This article explores methods for estimating prediction error, including cross-validation, bootstrap techniques, and their variations like the .632 estimator, focusing on balancing bias, variance, and model evaluation accuracy.
 tags:
 - Bias-variance tradeoff
 - Model evaluation